4th Quadrant of Victory Square

 Buro Happold: Dirk Visser, Hans Gamerschlag, Nicholas Trouwels, Quirine Henry, Ifigeneia Papathanasiou

-The Centre of Prague´s Dejvice district was composed as a monumental representation space.
+The Centre of Prague’s Dejvice district was composed as a monumental representation space.
 The statement of pride and power of the new young democracy.
-Czech Democracy has not come easy in the 20th century and the space was patiently waiting for its completion.
-Nowadays the history lets us wander in a vast space, which fulfils the duty of a huge traffic crossroad rather than anything it was originally meant to be.
+Czech democracy has not come easy in the 20th century, and the space was patiently waiting for its completion.
+Nowadays, history lets us wander in a vast space, which fulfils the duty of a huge traffic crossroad rather than anything it was originally meant to be.

-One can experience a lot of contrast in the area.
-If you dive in the surrounding housing quarters of Dejvice/Bubeneč, you will often find yourself in spaces of a very different quality.
-Streets with wide pavements under a canopy of grown up trees.
-Cosy small-town-like squares enliven with busy restaurants and cafés.
-Young families pushing their strollers around the playgrounds.
+One can experience many contrasts in the area.
+If you delve into the surrounding housing quarters of Dejvice and Bubeneč, you will often find yourself in spaces of a very different quality.
+Streets with wide pavements under a canopy of mature trees.
+Cosy small-town-like squares are enlivened by busy restaurants and cafés.
+Young families can be seen pushing their strollers around the playgrounds.

-The 4th quadrant plays a particularly interesting part in the picture.
+The 4th Quadrant plays a particularly interesting part in this picture.
 As it has lain intact for decades, people started using it as their own.
 Despite the low urban quality, the locals would find there a big open and accessible space they needed.
-Gradually trees have been planted and people have been enjoying walking their dogs, having rendezvous and exercising under them.
-Farmers´ markets and various cultural events have become very common, turning the site into an essential part of the local community´s daily life.
+Farmers markets and various cultural events have become very common, turning the site into an essential part of the local community’s daily life.

 Our vision is to finalize the block urban structure of the district while creating new vibrant public spaces inside the blocks - to activate new social and commercial lungs of Prague 6.